 "ANA is calling 2015 the Year of Ethics to highlight ethics as an essential component of everyday nursing practice and reinforce the trust patients have that nurses will protect their health and safety, and advocate on their behalf."

 As more Americans gain access to health care under the Affordable Care Act, consumers increasingly are finding that they can rely upon nurses to provide their preventive, wellness and primary care services.

 Additionally, ANA has completed a revision of its Code of Ethics for Nurses, a cornerstone document of the nursing profession that upholds the best interests of patients, families and communities.
 The new Code reflects many changes and evolutions in health care and considers the most current ethical challenges nurses face in practice.

 The new Code will be released early in 2015.
 The revision involved a four-year process in which a committee received and evaluated comments on ethics issues from thousands of nurses.

 The Year of Ethics will include educational activities supporting the Code and a three-day experts' symposium.

 ANA is the only full-service professional organization representing the interests of the nation's 3.1 million registered nurses through its constituent and state nurses associations and its organizational affiliates.

 ANA advances the nursing profession by fostering high standards of nursing practice, promoting the rights of nurses in the workplace, projecting a positive and realistic view of nursing, and by lobbying the Congress and regulatory agencies on health care issues affecting nurses and the public.

-* News Release by American Nurses Association: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (American Nurses Association).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.